The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 | ![](https://xivapi.com/i/000000/000821_hr1.png) | **Second Wind** is an oGCD with a 120s CD.
 It instantly heals you with a cure potency of 500.
 Similar to Bloodbath, it's good to keep yourself alive in emergencies.                                                                                                                                                                                                                                                      |
 | ![](https://xivapi.com/i/000000/000824_hr1.png) | **Leg Sweep** is an oGCD stun on a 40s CD.
 It's generally not ever used, as the few stuns that do pop up across the various encounters in this game are typically covered by a tank.
 Still, not entirely worthless if no-one else in your group knows/is able to correctly time their stun.                                                                                                                                                                                                                                                   |

-## Section 3: Gameplay Choices
+## Section Three: Gameplay Choices

 ### Openers

 There are two openers available to us, with each of those openers having an early variation for a grand total of four potential openers.
 The Lunar Solar opener can be treated as a default opener, as it ensures maximum Phantom Rush usages over an unknown killtime while also allowing us to play the easier, looping variation of Monk.
-This opener also affords us the opportunity to be flexible with where we  place RP in our 2 minute burst window.
-This is beneficial, as when doing Double Solar our first PB in the 2 minute window is a PR, for which we want to follow an EF PB sequence, i.e., 3x Opo GCD spam.
+This opener also affords us the opportunity to be flexible with where we  place RP in our two minute burst window.
+This is beneficial, as when doing Double Solar our first PB in the two minute window is a PR, for which we want to follow an EF PB sequence, i.e., 3x Opo GCD spam.
 This means that in a scenario where you're required to burst immediately following downtime, those Opo PB GCDs would potentially have to be sacrificed in order to refresh Twin Snakes/Demolish.
-With the flexibility of PR PB sequence in our 2 minutes, we can accomplish this while losing nothing.
+With the flexibility of PR PB sequence in our two minutes, we can accomplish this while losing nothing.

 The Double Solar opener is something that becomes more worthwhile to switch to when you have a greater understanding of an encounter and its nuances -- primarily, having an estimated killtime that you are reasonably confident you'll achieve.
 A few reasons you may use this opener would include knowing that you aren't going to lose a PR by doing so, or that it won't have any other adverse effects on your burst windows.